The Library and Covid-19 – Updated

 If you have a Document Delivery book on loan, the book will be automatically renewed until further notice.

 We will not be able to accept any new requests for books until further notice.
-Very many of our partner libraries are unable to supply to us at the moment.
-However, We will continue to try to supply articles for you.
-If in doubt, please submit the request but we may not be able to get your material to you.
+Most of our partner libraries are unable to supply to us at the moment.
+However, we will continue to try to supply articles for you.
+Submit your request through LibrarySearch in the usual way and we will be in touch to let you know if we can get the material to you.

 For any enquiries about the Document Delivery service, email firstname.lastname@example.org.
 We will endeavour to reply within 3 working days.